doc4d/docs/website/translated_docs/es/API/dataclassClass.md

 #### Descripción

-The `.fromCollection()` function <!-- REF #dataclassClass.fromCollection().Summary -->updates or creates entities in the dataclass according to the *objectCol* collection of objects, and returns the corresponding entity selection<!-- END REF -->.
+The `.fromCollection()` function <!-- REF #DataClassClass.fromCollection().Summary -->updates or creates entities in the dataclass according to the *objectCol* collection of objects, and returns the corresponding entity selection<!-- END REF -->.

 In the *objectCol* parameter, pass a collection of objects to create new or update existing entities of the dataclass.
 The property names must be the same as attribute names in the dataclass.
 If a property name does not exist in the dataclass, it is ignored.
 If an attribute value is not defined in the collection, its value is null.